aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-the author of the file.
+Gets the author of the file.

 **Returns:**
 java.lang.String